-A clear understanding of the family's background and previous involvement with services is required at the start of assessments and this can be gained by completing a Genogram (family tree), social history and starting a chronology.
+A clear understanding of the family's background and previous involvement with services is required at the start of assessments and this

-· Isolated incidents of neglect are rare
+Isolated incidents of neglect are rare

 It is likely that there will be several, possibly fairly minor incidences of neglect, which over time begin to identify patterns of parenting and heighten concerns.
 It is important to identify and analyse any patterns of neglectful behaviour within the family context and therefore the usefulness of compiling chronologies cannot be over stated.